What is Community-led Planning?

 Essentially they must include:

-• A spatial or map based element with clear and recognised boundaries (usually Community Council areas).
+• A boundary map for the plan (usually Community Council areas).

 • Regard for the Local Development Plan, the National Planning Framework (NPF4) and the relevant Locality Plan.